New players often ask me if they need to purchase miniatures to play Dungeons & Dragons. The short answer is no.

-My wife and I have two big objections to playing with mini’s in our family games.
-First is the graphic nature of many of the miniatures and the other is the overly sexualized body imagery of many of the hero mini’s.
+My wife and I have two big objections to playing with traditional D&D minis in our family games.
+First is the graphic nature of many of the miniatures and the other is the overly sexualized body imagery of many of the hero minis.

-The vast majority of D&D players are in their late teens or older.
-Younger players make up a small percentage of the market.
-D&D’s audience is also heavily male.
+Because the target market for minis has traditionally been young males (15 to 24), minis made for the game tend to be overly graphic.
 Makers of miniatures have found that the more gory, realistic and terrifying the monsters are, the better they sell.
 This has led to some pretty horrific imagery.
-Honestly, some of it I would classify as nightmare inducing for small children.
+Honestly, some of it I would classify as nightmare-inducing for small children.

-I suspect we can credit artists like Frank Frazetta and Boris Vallejo for the overly sexualized fantasy artwork that seems to have driven both print and 3D art in the D&D realm for decades.
-While more resent miniture designs have started to pull back from that tradition to make the gaming more family friendly, let’s not forget that mini’s like Astrid, Female Bard and Nolzur’s Human Female Monk are still at the top of the search results for female character figures on Amazon.
+I suspect we can credit artists like Frank Frazetta and Boris Vallejo for the overly sexualized fantasy artwork that seems to have driven both printed and 3D art in the D&D realm for decades.
+While more recent miniature designs have started to pull back from that tradition to make the gaming more family-friendly, let’s not forget that minis like Astrid, Female Bard, and Nolzur’s Human Female Monk are still at the top of the search results for female character figures on Amazon.

-For our family games, we have opted to leave the miniatures in the box for now.
+For our younger kid games, we have opted to leave official D&D miniatures in the box for now.

-Having said all that about mini’s, we still collect them.
-In fact, I have a very large collection of creepy toys.
+Having said all that about minis, I have a very large collection of miniatures, monster minis, and generally “creepy toys.”
 For years I have kept most of them in boxes or on the shelves of my office, where no child shall venture under penalty of certain doom.
 If you have the funds and your kids are a little older, mini’s can add a whole new dimension to the game.
-As always, make the decision that is right for your family.
+As always, make the decision that is right for your table.